sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 ##### Default Service Account

 There is a default service account automatically created for every namespace.
+It is important to note that default service account is very much limited.
+It only has minimum authorizations available which can only do basic queries.

-#### Service Account and Its Token
+#### Creation of Service Account and Token

-A service account acts as a username.
-It needs a token in order to authenticate.
-The
+The procedure for creating a service account and its token has changed in the past.
+Lets explore both old and new ways.

+###### Old Way of Creating Service Account and Token

+Previously, Service Account and Token used to be treated separately.
+When you created a Service Account, a new Secret Resource was created that stored the Token for the account.
+The Secret was then linked to the Service Account's Configuration using its name.
+When you view the details of service account using `kubetl get serviceaccount default`, you would only get the name of a secrets object.
+You then had to view the secrets object using `kubectl get sec`

-%%The token is actually a Secrets Object.
+The token is actually a Secrets Object.
 Being a Secrets Object means that the contents of the token is encoded.
 The token is also not stored in the accounts configuration directly.
 Creation of service account and token is a 3 separate steps.

 - First create a service account
 - Second, create a token
-- Third, connect the token to your account.%%
+- Third, connect the token to your account

-The procedure on how this service account and its token are used currently and how it used to be used has major differences.

-###### Old Way of Using Token

 When you created a service account, a secrets object was also automatically created.
 The token for the service account was stored in the secrets object.
-This secret object's name was present in the account's configuration effectively linking service account and secret object containing token.
+This secret object's name was present in the account's configuration, effectively linking service account and secret object containing token.
+This is true even for Default Service Account.
+The default service account had a secret object that stored the token that was linked to the account's configuration using its name.

-When we created a new pod, the default service account and secrets object is automatically mounted as volume inside the Pod.
-This way you don't have to manually copy the Token from secret object inside the pod.
-You can however choose to not automatically mount the default service account in the Pod or specify a different service account.
+When we created a new pod, the default service account and its secrets object were automatically mounted as volumes inside the Pod.
+This way you didn't had to manually copy the Token from secret object and place it inside the pod.
+You could however choose to not automatically mount the default service account in the Pod or specify a different service account.

-It is important to note that default service account is very much limited.
-It only has minimum authorizations available which can only do basic queries.
 You cannot mount a different service account once the pod has been created.

 %%TOKEN REQUEST API%%